Naksh2006/credit-card-fraud-detector/README.md

 - pandas, matplotlib, seaborn
 - Streamlit

+## About Repository
+“Model was trained using train_model.py and saved as fraud_model.pkl.
+The app uses the saved model directly for predictions.”

 ## 🚀 Live Demo
 👉 [Click here to view the deployed app](#) *(replace this with your Streamlit link)*